-The research in the lab focuses on two aspects: 1) developing quantitative models and computational methods for analyzing high-throughput data generated from emerging genomics technologies; and 2) using innovative computational and data science approaches to study epigenetics and transcriptional regulation of gene expression in mammalian cell systems and human diseases such as cancer.
+The research conducted in our lab focuses on two aspects: 1) developing quantitative models and computational methods for analyzing high-throughput data produced by emerging genomics technologies; and 2) applying innovative computational and data science approaches to study epigenetics and transcriptional regulation of gene expression in mammalian cell systems and human diseases such as cancer.

-How gene expression is regulated in chromatin is a fundamental question in molecular biology.
-The transcription program is a major determinant of cell identity; transcriptional regulation is involved in many biological processes and human diseases.
-Advanced genomics technologies such as high-throughput sequencing, single-cell and spatial omics assays enable us to obtain massive data measuring the dynamic patterns of numerous factors and elements in the genome that affect chromatin states and gene regulation.
-We leverage big data and combine computational and experimental research at the intersection of functional genomics, epigenetics, and cancer biology.
+Understanding how gene expression is regulated in chromatin is a fundamental question in molecular biology.
+The transcription program is a major determinant of cell identity, and transcriptional regulation plays a crucial role in various biological processes and human diseases.
+Advanced genomics technologies, including high-throughput sequencing and single-cell and spatial omics assays, enable us to obtain massive amounts of data that measure the dynamic patterns of numerous factors and elements in the genome.
+These factors and elements influence chromatin states and gene regulation.
+We harness the power of big data and integrate computational and experimental research at the intersection of functional genomics, epigenetics, and cancer biology.
 Several ongoing research directions include:

 1. Bioinformatics methods for emerging omics technologies

-Modern development of life sciences has been accelerated by new technologies.
-Innovative analytics methods are essential for converting high-throughput experimental data into scientific knowledge.
-We are interested in developing innovative statistical models and algorithms for analyzing data from emerging genomics technologies.
+The advancement of life sciences has been significantly accelerated by new technologies.
+Developing innovative analytical methods is crucial for transforming high-throughput experimental data into scientific knowledge.
+One focus of our lab is to create innovative statistical models and algorithms for analyzing data generated from emerging genomics technologies.
 As a pioneer in next-generation sequencing (NGS) bioinformatics, we developed SICER (Bioinformatics 2009), one of the most widely used methods for ChIP-seq data analysis.
-We are currently developing new methods for unbiased analysis of data from epigenomics (ATAC-seq, CUT&RUN, CUT&Tag, etc.), single-cell multi-omics, and spatial omics techniques to study gene regulation (Nature Commun 2022).
+Currently, we are developing new methods for the unbiased analysis of data from epigenomics (ATAC-seq, CUT&RUN, CUT&Tag, etc.), single-cell multi-omics, and spatial omics techniques (Nat Commun 2022).
+These methods aim to enhance our understanding of gene regulation.

 2. Machine learning methods for regulatory factor prediction and multi-omics integration

-Transcriptional regulators (TRs, including transcription factors and chromatin regulators) are key players in transcriptional regulation.
-Leveraging publicly available ChIP-seq data, we developed a series of machine learning-based computational methods, including MARGE (Genome Res 2016), BART (Bioinformatics 2018), BARTweb (NAR Genom Bioinform 2021), and BART3D (Bioinformatics 2021), for predicting cis-regulatory profiles and functional TRs from various input data types.
-Integrating public omics data with the Cancer Genome Atlas (TCGA), we curated BART Cancer (NAR Cancer 2021) for modeling transcription factor activities in TCGA cancer types.
-We are currently developing new methods specifically for single-cell multi-omics data, and will further develop a general framework using advanced machine learning for multi-omics integration and regulatory network prediction.
+Transcriptional regulators (TRs), including transcription factors and chromatin regulators, play a key role in transcriptional regulation.
+Leveraging publicly available ChIP-seq data, we have developed a series of machine learning-based computational methods, including MARGE (Genome Res 2016), BART (Bioinformatics 2018), BARTweb (NAR Genom Bioinform 2021), and BART3D (Bioinformatics 2021).
+These tools are designed for predicting cis-regulatory profiles and functional TRs from various input data types.
+By integrating public omics data with the Cancer Genome Atlas (TCGA), we created BART Cancer (NAR Cancer 2021) to model transcription factor activities in TCGA cancer types.
+Currently, we are developing new methods tailored for single-cell multi-omics data and aim to establish a comprehensive framework using advanced machine learning techniques for data integration and TR prediction.

 3. Data-inspired modeling for functional epigenetics and transcriptional condensation

-Data-driven discovery has become a new paradigm of biological research.
-By modeling massive data available in the public domain, we can find new patterns and new relationships in biological entities that are usually unseen from individual datasets.
-Integrating thousands of public omics datasets, we recently identified a cancer-specific binding pattern of CTCF, an important DNA-binding protein, and characterized its function in facilitating oncogenic transcriptional activation (Genome Biol 2020).
-Inspired by emerging evidence of phase separation phenomena in gene regulation (e.g., Nature 2021), we will develop computational models to characterize phase-separated transcriptional condensation events from multi-omics data, with the ultimate goal of better understanding molecular mechanisms of transcriptional regulation.
+Data-driven discovery has become a new paradigm in biological research.
+By analyzing the massive amount of data available in the public domain, we can uncover new patterns and relationships in biological entities that often remain hidden in individual datasets.
+By the integrative analysis of thousands of public omics datasets, we have recently identified a cancer-specific binding pattern of CTCF, an important DNA-binding protein, and have characterized its role in facilitating oncogenic transcriptional activation (Genome Biol 2020).
+Inspired by the emerging evidence of liquid-liquid phase separation phenomena in gene regulation (e.g., Nature 2021), we aim to develop computational models to characterize transcriptional condensation events from multi-omics data.
+Our ultimate goal is to gain a deeper understanding of the molecular mechanisms underlying transcriptional regulation.

 Collaborations

 Computational biology is an interdisciplinary science.
-It cannot thrive without close collaboration between researchers with different backgrounds and expertises.
-We always commit to collaborations and team science with experimental biologists, clinicians, as well as statisticians, computer scientists, mathematicians, and physicists.
-We study functional epigenetics and transcriptional regulation in a variety of biological systems and human diseases, including T-cell immunity, malignant peripheral nerve sheath tumor (MPNST), acute myeloid leukemia (AML), T-cell acute lymphoblastic leukemia (T-ALL), colorectal cancer, coronary artery disease, development, and environmental health, etc.
+It cannot thrive without close collaboration among researchers from diverse backgrounds and areas of expertise.
+We are committed to fostering collaborations and embracing team science, working alongside experimental biologists, clinicians, statisticians, computer scientists, mathematicians, and physicists.
+Our research spans functional epigenetics and transcriptional regulation across various biological systems and human diseases, including T-cell immunity, malignant peripheral nerve sheath tumor (MPNST), acute myeloid leukemia (AML), T-cell acute lymphoblastic leukemia (T-ALL), colorectal cancer, coronary artery disease, development, and environmental health, etc.

 Our collaborators include: